dadi/web-es6-templates/README.md

 |_ index.json
 ```

-To include the partials from `index.js`, you can do:
+To include the partials from `index.js`, you can use an underscore to indicate a sub-folder:

 ```js
 ${partials_header}